StevenMayher/432-2022/classes/class25/README.md

 ## Some Reminders about Project B, and the end of the semester

 Reminders [will be found here](https://github.com/THOMASELOVE/432-2022/blob/main/projectB/reminders.md).
-This now includes the information in the announcements above about Zoom links for presentations.
-The new information is summarized below.
+The new information (about Zoom links for presentations) is there now, and also summarized below.

 Zoom information for all Project B presentations is on our Shared Drive in a Doc called **432 Project Presentation Zoom Information**.